McLaren Vale Water Allocation Plan

 - providing water for groundwater-dependent ecosystems within the prescribed area.

-The WAP was developed by the former Adelaide and Mount Lofty Ranges Natural Resources Management Board in collaboration with key stakeholders and supported by the community-based McLaren Vale WAP Advisory Committee.
-A review of the McLaren Vale Prescribed Wells Area Water Allocation Plan was conducted in 2011.
+The McLaren Vale WAP was developed by the former Adelaide and Mount Lofty Ranges Natural Resources Management Board in collaboration with key stakeholders and supported by the community-based McLaren Vale WAP Advisory Committee.
+The McLaren Vale WAP was adopted in 2007, replacing the WAP adopted in 2000.
+A review of the McLaren Vale Prescribed Wells Area Water Allocation Plan was conducted in 2011 without subsequent amendment.

-Existing WAPs will be reviewed within 10 years by the Hills and Fleurieu Landscape Board to ensure they are still meeting the needs of the environment and community.
+The Landscape South Australia Act 2019 requires that existing WAPs to be reviewed at least every 10 years to ensure they are still meeting the needs of the environment and community.
+The Hills and Fleurieu Landscape Board is currently reviewing the McLaren Vale WAP.

 Find out more information about what a WAP is and why they are important.